Libera-Chat/libera-chat.github.io/content/_guides/memo.md

 weight: 61
 ---

-Libera.chat supports sending memos to users or channel operators using MemoServ.
+Libera.Chat supports sending memos to users or channel operators using MemoServ.
 You may send memos to offline users for them to read when they come online.